Drug Toxicity - Overdose

-On this page, we share and strategies to help you or your loved one to reduce the risks and explain how to respond if a drug poisoning event occurs.
+On this page, we share strategies to help you or your loved one reduce risks of harm and provide tips for how to respond in the case of an opioid toxicity.

-A note on language.
-An overdose is commonly considered taking too much of a known substance.
-What we are experiencing now is people not knowing what is in the substances they are consuming, including the strengths.
-In this text, we use the term drug poisoning instead.
+A note on language: An overdose is commonly considered taking too much of a known substance.
+The crisis we are experiencing is due to people not knowing what substances they are consuming or how powerful they are.
+In this context, we use the term 'drug toxicity'.

 Safer Drug Use